gorzynsk/playWith-web888-ft8-logs/README.md

             28: 'green'
 ```
 It could be further customized in index.html.
-When there is used som not defined frequency, then random colour is in use.
+Random color will be used for not defined frequency.

 ![detail](./document/detail.png "detail")